First Nation Projects

 In 2017 we assisted a Saskatchewan First Nation obtain Government of Canada funding in excess of $300,000 to study the feasibility of creating a wind farm.

 In 2023 we revisted the M'Chigeeng First Nation community energy audit and wrote a strategic plan for managing carbon emissions, deploying EV charging stations as well as outlining a path toward potential replacement of all dwellings within the community to achieve Net Zero energy efficiency and energy independence.
+Construction of EV charging stations is underway in 2025.

 Services Offered to First Nations